Persistent data structures

 Pyrsistent is a number of persistent collections.
 Persistent in the sense that they are immutable (if only accessing the public API).
 The collection types currently implemented are PVector (similar to a python list), PMap (similar to a python dict) and PSet (similar to a python set).

-All methods on a data structure that manipulates it returns a new copy of the object with the containing the requested updates rather than manipulating the original.
+All methods on a data structure that would normally mutate it instead returns a new copy of the structure containing the requested updates.
+The original structure is left untouched.

 This will simplify the reasoning about what a program does since no hidden side effects ever can take place to these data structures.
 You can rest assured that the object you hold a reference to will remain the same throughout its lifetime and need not worry that somewhere five stack levels below you in the darkest corner of your application someone has decided to remove that element that you expected to be there.